Accommodations and Services

 The college recognizes in-class aides for students who are limited in performing self-care functions or students who require prompting for behavior, staying on task, or following directions.
 In either case it is the student’s responsibility to arrange for his or her in-class aide.
 Cypress College is not responsible for locating, coordinating, or making financial arrangements for in-class aides.

 An aide is not considered a student, and the aide’s participation in class is limited to assisting the student to meet accessibility needs (e.g., turning pages, getting out supplies, taking off coat, etc.) or behavioral needs.
 An aide is not to act on behalf of the student with instructors, students, or staff, engage in instructional activities, provide academic support, or in any way influence the student’s learning during class time.
-As we strive to increase independence, neither parents nor close family members are permitted to serve as the student’s in-class aide, except under extenuating circumstances.
+As we strive to increase independence, neither parents nor close family members

 In-class aides are required to follow all college policies and regulations, including the Conduct Code.
 Failure in abiding by the agreed upon role will result in the aide’s presence on campus being limited or denied.